Search

 Please also check the factsheet for Power Supplies, Chargers and Adaptors for safety requirements for the external power supply.

-All other products (with a voltage rating below 50 V AC or 75 V DC) and risks not covered by the LVD, are governed by the General Product Safety Directive (GPSD).
+All other products (with a voltage rating below 50 V AC or 75 V DC) and risks not covered by the LVD, are governed by the General Product Safety Directive (GPSR).
 The Directive lays down that only safe consumer products can be marketed in the EU.
 Plugs and socket outlets must comply with the general safety requirement set out in this Directive.
 More specific details can be found here.

 Applicable standards